 The oldest town in the Wairarapa, Greytown is a picturesque and laid back spot, which attracts the crowds.
-A great destination for a lunch at one of the cafes or restaurants and a little shopping along the idyllic Victorian street – offering boutique clothing, antique shops and many more eclectic shops.
+A great destination for a lunch at one of the fabulous cafes or restaurants.
+It’s also a great little shopping spot too along the idyllic Victorian street.
+It offers boutique clothing, antique shops and many more eclectic shops.

 Castlepoint, Wairarapa • website

-Rangiwhakaoma ‘where the sky runs’ in Te Reo is a small, ruggedly charismatic beach town, which is two and a half hours from Wellington by car.
+Rangiwhakaoma ‘where the sky runs’ in Te Reo is a small, ruggedly charismatic beach town.
+Castlepoint is two and a half hours from Wellington by car.
 It was named Castlepoint by Captain Cook in 1770.
-Stroll along the beach, grab yourself an ice-cream, walk up to the charming lighthouse and climb up the 162 metre Castle Rock before retreating to the The Whakataki Hotel for an infamous burger.
+Stroll along the beach, grab yourself an ice-cream and walk up to the charming lighthouse.
+If you’re feeling energetic climb up the 162 metre Castle Rock for top views of the ocean.
+As night falls retreat to The Whakataki Hotel for an infamous burger.

 Paekakariki Escarpment Trail, Kapiti Coast • website

-The Paekakariki Escarpment Trail is a steep and challenging, yet extremely rewarding half day walk, otherwise named ‘Stairway to Heaven’ on the Kapiti Coast.
-This high altitude walk is not for the faint hearted and includes two swing bridge in the Akatarawa Ranges and a lot of steps, but offers mind blowing views of Kapiti Island and the coastline.
-Highly recommended for those seeking something a little more active.
+The Paekakariki Escarpment Trail is a steep and challenging.
+Yet this half day walk on the Kapiti Coast is extremely rewarding.
+It’s high altitude and not for the faint hearted!
+It also includes two swing bridge in the Akatarawa Ranges and a lot of steps.
+However the mind blowing views of Kapiti Island and the coastline are simply superb.
+It’s highly recommended for those seeking something a little more active.
 The trail can be accessed via car or train.
 I suggest beginning with breakfast in the town of Paekakariki, walk the trail and catch the train back.

 Kapiti Island, Kapiti Coast • website

-A predator-free bird sanctuary for some of New Zealand’s most endangered natives including kaka, kokako, takahe and the brown kiwi and little spotted kiwi.
-It is accessed via a 15-minute ferry ride from the town of Paraparaumu which is 50 minutes via train or car from Wellington.
-Ensure you book the ferry well in advance – as space is limited and very popular.
-Numerous walks are available on Kapiti Island including the 45-minute Boulder Bank Loop Track to the more challenging 2-hour (one-way) steep Trig Track.
+This predator-free bird sanctuary for some of New Zealand’s most endangered natives.
+These include kaka, kokako, takahe, the brown kiwi and the little spotted kiwi.
+It is accessed via a 15-minute ferry ride from the town of Paraparaumu – 50 minutes via train or car from Wellington.
+Ensure you book the ferry well in advance as space is limited and very popular.
+Numerous walks are available on Kapiti Island.
+These include the 45-minute Boulder Bank Loop Track and the more challenging 2-hour (one-way) steep Trig Track.
 Guided tours and overnight stays are also available.

 Tararua Range, Tararua Forest Park • website

-Offers a choice of walks to suit all fitness levels.
-I highly recommend the Mount Holdsworth Jumbo Circuit for the experienced tramper – a challenging two or three-night tramp with the rewards of stellar views of the greater Wellington region.
-Less intrepid but equally as rewarding walks are available including the Gentle Annie Track, a 4-hour return walk offering views of Mount Holdsworth and the upper Atiwhakatu Valley.
+The Tararua Range offers a choice of walks to suit all fitness levels.
+I highly recommend the Mount Holdsworth Jumbo Circuit for the experienced tramper.
+It’s a challenging two or three-night tramp with the rewards of stellar views of the greater Wellington region.
+Less intrepid but equally as rewarding walks are available.
+These include the Gentle Annie Track, a 4-hour return walk offering views of Mount Holdsworth and the upper Atiwhakatu Valley.

 Catchpool Valley and the Orongorongo Valley, Rimutaka Forest Park • website

-Rimutaka Forest Park is a 45-minute drive from Wellington and offers a number of tracks, catering to all fitness levels.
+The Rimutaka Forest Park is a 45-minute drive from Wellington.
+The park offers a number of tracks, catering to all fitness levels.
 Short walks include the Catchpool Loop Walk and the Tawa Grove Walk, both of which take approx. 30 minutes.
 Longer walks are available and huts can be booked for overnight stays.
-I highly recommend the 5.2 km (one way return via the same track) Orongoronga Track, taking approx. 2-hours one way and have the added bonus of swimming holes.
+I highly recommend the 5.2 km (one way return via the same track) Orongoronga Track.
+It takes approx. 2-hours one way and has the added bonus of swimming holes.
 There are picnic areas, a campground with toilets, showers and gas BBQs located at Catchpool Valley.